PGHeilmann/Minimalist-ML-frontiers/README.md

   Test  <- DT_technow[-idx, ]

   # Check if any parental line are contained in the test set but not the
   # training set.
-If such is the case, remove them from the training set
+If such is the case, remove them from the test set
   # Both parental lines need to be available in the training set for GCA
   # to work